We have the expertise to optimise inventory, reduce cost and improve service.

 Inventory is a requirement to protect supply and is one of the most important assets of any supply chain.
-Inventory ensures continuity of supply and service requirements during procurement or manufacturing lead times, and it it should also serve to protect against unplanned variations to demand and supply within those lead times.
+Inventory ensures continuity of supply and service requirements during procurement or manufacturing lead times.
+It also serves to protect against unplanned variations to demand and supply within those lead times.

 All inventory levels must be justified and minimised.
 Every business needs to have a clear inventory management policy that ensures inventory levels are bridged with required service levels.
 ‘Just in case’ and ‘x-weeks of supply’ approaches are wholly inefficient and risk, not just higher inventory investment, but also poorer customer service levels, higher warehouse operating costs and stock obsolescence.

-Our consultants can undertake a full inventory analysis for you.
+Our inventory consultants can undertake a full inventory analysis for you.
 Using historical and forecast data we can establish the optimum inventory target for every product, based on the target service levels required and any working capital restrictions that need to be observed.

 Inventory modelling requires extensive statistical analysis and consequently requires a solid foundation of transaction and forecast data.
 It is crucial to the process of inventory modelling to establish at least a 12-month data profile reflecting product sales, product purchase costs, planned lead-times, actual lead-times and supply variations.

 Building the data profile is the first task our consultants undertake.
 Of course, we understand that, for many businesses, data extracts from their systems aren’t always perfect.
 To negate potential data errors our consultants are adept at cleansing and validating transaction and forecast data.
 We ensure outliers are assessed and removed and all data sources are cross-checked to provide the most accurate platform for inventory assessment.